Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 For samples using certificates, x509 authentication is used to connect to Azure IoT Hub or Azure IoT Hub DPS.

 **WARNING: Certificates created by these commands MUST NOT be used in production-level code on Windows or macOS.**  These certificates expire after 365 days and are provided ONLY to help you easily understand CA Certificates.
-When productizing against CA Certificates, you will need to use your own security best practices for certification creation and lifetime management.
+When productizing against CA Certificates, you will need to use your own security best practices for certificate creation and lifetime management.

   - *Executables:* `paho_iot_hub_c2d_sample`, `paho_iot_hub_methods_sample`, `paho_iot_hub_telemetry_sample`, `paho_iot_hub_twin_sample`, `paho_iot_hub_pnp_sample`, `paho_iot_hub_pnp_component_sample`, `paho_iot_provisioning_sample`

 **Linux**

-Enter the directory `azure-sdk-for-c/sdk/samples/iot/`
+Enter the directory `azure-sdk-for-c/sdk/samples/iot/` The resulting thumbprint will be placed in `fingerprint.txt`

 ```bash
 openssl ecparam -out device_ec_key.pem -name prime256v1 -genkey